liaisontw/wp-site-prober/README.txt

 Wonder when did your WordPress website change and who did this?
 Want to track your WordPress website change history?
-Find out when and who did what on your WordPress website with WP Site Prober plugin.
+Find out when and who did what on your WordPress website with Site Prober plugin.

 * Who logged in, who logged out and if someone tried to log in but failed.
 * When a post was published, and who published it